Marjet Ockels

 Marjet Joan Ockels (12 November 1943 – 14 May 2016) was a Dutch politician.
 She was a member of the House of Representatives between 1991 and 1994.
-She started as member of the Labour Party, but left in 1993 and continued as an independent.
+She started as member of the Labour Party, but left the party in 1993 and continued as an independent.

 Career

-Ockels was born on 12 November 1943 in Almelo.
-She worked at a general practice clinic for twenty years.
-She was a member of the municipal council of Ulrum for the Labour Party between 3 September 1982 and 1 January 1990, from 29 April 1986 she concurrently served as alderwoman for education, social affairs, employment and fishery.
-Afterwards she continued as a member of the municipal council of the expanded municipality of Ulrum, which later became the De Marne.
+From 1966 until 1986, she worked at a general practice clinic.
+She was a member of the municipal council of Ulrum for the Labour Party between 3 September 1982 and 1 January 1990.
+From 29 April 1986 she concurrently served as alderwoman for education, social affairs, employment and fishery.
+Afterwards, she continued as a member of the municipal council of the expanded municipality of Ulrum, which later became the De Marne.
 Her time in office ended on 12 April 1994.